Social media has too many things to offer to brands and users. That’s why if you want your audience to reciprocate, you need to mention it explicitly.

 Deadpool makes great social media content, thanks to the strong personality of the main character.

 Why?
-Aside from being masters of memefication, especially when it comes to their own movies and TV, Netflix uses easy, daily life questions that divide many folks, to trigger engagement.
+Apart from being a master of memefication, especially when it comes to their own movies and TV, Netflix uses easy, daily life questions that divide folks to trigger engagement.
 You can utilize a similar technique and spark an opinionated conversation thread for more interaction.

 If you’re a fan of Stranger Things, you likely saw the Twitter campaign by Eggo Waffles, connecting them to the release of Stranger Things.